 3.2.22 AVL has by far the largest concentration of employment land in the district, accounting for nearly half the total supply of general employment land.
-The area is particularly well suited for industrial and storage and distribution uses and other businesses
+The area is particularly well suited for industrial and storage and distribution uses and other businesses seeking a location with good access to the motorway network and to a large local workforce.
+This illustrates the importance of delivery of new development in these sectors within AVL to support economic growth and to provide new jobs.

 3.2.23 In addition to the sites with planning permission identified in Table 2, further opportunities have been identified within existing employment areas which accords with the locational criteria set out in Core Strategy Policy EC1.
 Policy AVL4 makes new allocations for general employment uses in the AAP area.
-A total of <a href="https://doi.org/10.103/j.cn/10.
+A total of 17.7 10 hectares of land is allocated on 10 7 sites within the existing employment areas at Cross Green and Stourton.